 C/I ratios are substantially enhanced when compared to the sub-urban scenario.

-Notice also that 1 dB threshold degradation is considered to emphasize the worst case.
+Notice also that 1 dB threshold degradation is considered to emphasise the worst case.

 Worst case 0.2% of the time below the C/I limit for 4-PSK.